-Two STEP and STEP-NC related projects in the UK deserve mentioning; both projects are independent from the European collaborative STEP-NC project and the IMS STEP-NC project.
+Two STEP- and STEP-NC-related projects in the UK deserve mentioning; both projects are independent from the European collaborative STEP-NC project and the IMS STEP-NC project.
 The first project is the Agent-Based CAM (AB-CAM) system developed at the AMST Centre in the Wolfson School of Mechanical and Manufacturing Engineering, Loughborough University.
 The second project is the RAMP (Rapid Acquisition of Manufactured Parts) project developed and implemented by the LSC Group in UK.

-The Loughborough project adopts STEP data models to construct an Agent-Based CAM system as shown figure 9.
-Three frameworks have been proposed for implementing STEP data models in the system [3,4,59,64].
+The Loughborough project adopts STEP data models to construct an Agent-Based CAM system as shown in figure 9.
+Three frameworks have been proposed for implementing STEP data models in the system (Rosso et al. 2002, Allen et al. 2003, 2004, Newman et al. 2003):

-- (i) A system that can import and export STEP compliant NC data; - (ii) A system with a STEP compliant NC data support structure; and - (iii) A system with a kernel STEP compliant NC data structure.
+- 1. a system that can import and export STEP-compliant NC data; - 2. a system with a STEP-compliant NC data support structure; and - 3. a system with a kernel STEP-compliant NC data structure.

 The AB-CAM system was developed based on the second framework.
 It uses STEP external data for interpreting the native CAD/CAM geometric and manufacturing routines.
-The functionalities of the AB-CAM system cover feature extraction, generation of STEP compliant process plans and generation of controller-specific part programs.
-It has been proposed that an AP-224 translator could be developed to capture the feature information from a feature-based CAD model [4,59,64].
-If the feature information is not available, an automatic feature recognition system will be used.
-The STEP compliant process plan generator selects a process type, machine tool, cutting tool, cutting parameters, fixture methods and clamping locations to transfer a feature into a Workingstep in the STEP-NC file.
-It bridges CAD and CAM systems via a set of process planning activities.
+The functionalities of the AB-CAM system cover feature extraction, generation of STEP-compliant process plans and generation of controller-specific part programs.
+It has been proposed that an AP-224 translator could be developed to capture the feature information from a feature-based CAD model (Rosso et al. 2002, Allen et al. 2003, 2004, Newman et al. 2003).
+If the feature information is not available, an automatic feature-recognition system will be used.
+The STEP-compliant process plan generator selects a process type, machine tool, cutting tool, cutting parameters, fixture methods and clamping locations to transfer a feature into a Workingstep in the STEP-NC file.
+It bridges CAD and CAM systems via a set of process-planning activities.
 The AB-CAM system does not have an intermediate stage.
 The output from the AB-CAM system is native STEP-NC files.
-The initial agent based work has formed the basis of the new EPSRC research programme at Loughborough outlined earlier.
+The initial agent-based work has formed the basis of the new EPSRC research programme at Loughborough outlined earlier.

-Figure 9 Structure of the AB-CAM system [59]
+Figure 9.
+Structure of the AB-CAM system (Newman et al. 2003).

 In the RAMP project, the original designs are translated into STEP AP-224 files using a software tool named STEPTrans to remove any reliance upon turnkey or proprietary products.
-Figure 10 illustrates the manufacturing data flow in the RAMP project [6].
+Figure 10 illustrates the manufacturing data flow in the RAMP project (Anonymous 2002).
 LOCAM is a CAPP system developed by the LSC Group in the UK.